ooyeku/numbers_rus/README.md

 # Numbers Library
 **authors: "Ola Yeku"**
 ## Purpose:
-This library is used to perform various numberical operations in Rust.
+This library is used to perform various numerical operations in Rust.
 The library is designed to be used in a variety of applications, including web services, command line utilities, and other Rust based applications.

 ## How to build: